 Barolo is a very ‘political’ wine.

 Just 50 years ago very little people knew about Barolo, or Nebbiolo as a variety.
-People forget fast, and they will write in bold now that Barolo is ‘the king of wines, and wine of kings’ wherever you read about this wine (by the way, this phrase is used with any more or less serious wine from Old World).
-All of a sudden 50 years ago Nebbiolo became one of the most important Italian varieties that ‘thrives in its’ native Piemonte where it actually comes from’.
+People forget fast, and they will write in bold now that Barolo is ‘the king of wines, and wine of kings’ wherever you read about this wine (by the way, this phrase is used with any more or less serious wine from the Old World).
+All of a sudden 50 years ago Nebbiolo became one of the most important Italian varieties that ‘thrives in its’ native Piemonte where it actually comes from’ (that's the most common phrase you'll find about this grape variety nowadays).

-Those were years of not starving, but almost.
+Those were years if not starving, but almost.

-Nowadays a hectare of Cannubi (a Grand Cru from Barolo) is 6 million EUR.
-Every girl dreams to marry a Barolo winemaker.
-Visitors from all over the world are knocking the doors of the cellars day and nighttime.
+Today: Nowadays a hectare of Cannubi (a Grand Cru from Barolo) is 6 million EUR (in 2019 when I visited, so probably already higher!).
+Every girl dreams of marrying a Barolo winemaker.
+Visitors from all over the world are knocking the doors of the cellars day and night.
 It’s really beautiful now.
 All the hills are covered with vineyards, you see Nebbiolo to the horizon.
 The winemakers are not starving anymore, they don’t hunt birds in the wood to eat meat.
 Some became millionaires as they sold their now prosperous businesses.
-Some decided to stay small and keep investing their lifetime to deserve the heritage they got from their parents.
-The ones that fought a lot for Today to be what it is.
+Some decided to stay small and keep investing their lifetime to preserve the heritage they got from their parents.
+The ones that fought a lot for today's fame.

 French barriques made Barolo drinkable today, not in 25 - 50 years.